Meet the Board

 Join the Board

-The EPIC for Girls Board of Directors is accepting applications for board and committee membership.
-The role of a board/committee member is critical to the growth and sustainability of the organization; therefore, all applicants will be asked to complete an application and interview to determine alignment with the mission.
+The role of a board/committee member is critical to the growth and sustainability of the organization.
+We ask all interested parties to complete an application, submit a resume’, and interview to determine alignment with the mission.